oniani/dot/README.md

 ## Philosophy

-All of the templates and configuration files along with the programs are chosen with the simplicity in mind, and in most cases, cross-platform tools and applications are preferred.
-The repository attempts to only include minimal software, following the UNIX philosophy.
-In other words, software that software that runs fast and has a limited number of bugs (or no bugs at all).
+All programs are chosen with simplicity in mind.
+Cross-platform programs that follow to UNIX philosophy are preferred.
+In other words, software that runs fast and has a limited number of bugs (or no bugs at all).

-`dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `wp` script, **skhd** and the tiling window manager **Amethyst**.
+`dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `wp` script, **skhd**, and the tiling window manager **Amethyst**.
 **Homebrew** might not work on all Linux distributions, so one will have to use some other, distribution-specific package manager such as `apt`, `pacman`, etc.
-Some applications and tools used for this setup have even more minimal alternatives, yet the functionality of such tools is usually more limited and therefore, there is a size/minimalism-functionality trade-off.
-The repo tries to get the most without losing the performance.
+Some programs used for this setup have even more minimal alternatives, yet the functionality of such tools is often more limited and therefore, there is a functionality-minimalism trade-off.
+The repo tries to get the most without compromising too much.

-For **macOS** users, there is an automated installation option that takes care of the setup.

 Bear in mind that this repository will always be a work-in-progress until that **ONE** perfect setup is found which, quite frankly, will probably never